 Dodgers: Diego Cartaya, C (No. 11) -- MLB Pipeline's top-rated international amateur in the 2018 class, Cartaya signed for $2.5 million out of Venezuela.
 Often compared to Salvador Perez, he has the tools to make a difference offensively and defensively and hit .281/.343/.432 between two Rookie-ball stops in his 2019 pro debut.

-Giants: Alexander Canario, OF (No. 7) -- Signed for $60,000 out of the Dominican Republic in 2019, Canario possesses the quickest bat in San Francisco's system and batted .318/.377/.623 with 16 homers in 59 games between the Rookie and short-season levels last year.
+Giants: Alexander Canario, OF (No. 7) -- Signed for $60,000 out of the Dominican Republic in 2016, Canario possesses one of the quickest bats in San Francisco's system and batted .318/.377/.623 with 16 homers in 59 games between the Rookie and short-season levels last year.
 He fits the right-field profile well and could have even more value if he's able to stick in center.